Canon 16-35mm f/4 L IS

 For news, action, astronomy and sports, the more expensive 16-35mm f/2.8 L II is built more solidly and is a stop faster.
-Image Stabilization is of no help if the subject is moving, but f/2.8 will let you use a faster shutter speed or lower ISO for sharper pictures when things are moving.
+Image Stabilization is of no help if the subject is moving or on a tripod, but f/2.8 will let you use a faster shutter speed or lower ISO for sharper pictures when things are moving or extremely dark.

 The 16-35mm f/2.8 L II will become a dinosaur used only for professional news and sports shooting; you only need f/2.8 if you're shooting action.
 For everything else, the smaller size and price of this new lens coupled with its improved optics and IS eclipse the 16-35 f/2.8 L II.